cucapra/braid/docs/language.md

 In the example above, we use cross-stage persistence to share data between the CPU and GPU.
 For example, the `model` matrix is initialized in the setup stage but used in the vertex shader.
 When a host communicates a value to a shader like this, it is traditionally called a [uniform variable][uniform], because the value is constant across invocations of the shader body.
 In the compiled code for the above example, you'll see several calls like `gl.uniformMatrix4fv(...)`.
 That's [the WebGL function for binding uniforms][uniformMatrix4fv] of the appropriate type.

 It is also possible to share uniform data directly from the CPU to the fragment stage (skipping the vertex stage).
-This case is based on [$n$-level escapes][#multiescape].
+This case is based on [$$n$$-level escapes][#multiescape].
 You can use explicit two-level escapes like `2[ e ]` or implicit cross-stage references to get this effect.

 If different stages use the same uniform variable, BraidGL only needs to bind it once.